avalentino/blosc/README.rst

    $ gcc -O3 -msse2 -o myprog myprog.c blosc/*.c -lpthread -DHAVE_ZLIB -lz

-In the bench/ directory there a couple of Makefile files (one for UNIX and the other for MinGW) with more complete building examples, like selecting between libraries or internal sources for the compressors.
+In the bench/ directory there a couple of Makefile files (one for UNIX and the other for MinGW) with more complete building examples.

 Compiling the Blosc library with CMake
 ======================================

 Blosc can also be built, tested and installed using CMake_.
-Although this procedure is a bit more invloved than the one described above, it is the most general because it allows to integrate compressors either from libraries or from internal sources.
+Although this procedure is a bit more invloved than the one described above, it is the most general because it allows to integrate compressors from libraries.
 Hence, serious library developers should use this way.

 The following procedure describes the "out of source" build.